How to Book a Mover

 Owner's manual: Keep the owner's manual for each appliance close to hand in case you need it while unpacking or when setting up the appliances in your new house.

 You can also assess whether you need specialized moving tools, like a hand truck or a dolly, by examining the dimensions of the appliances themselves.
-Before you move, take the time to measure your new house and your appliances to ensure that the move goes smoothly and avoid any unnecessary damage.
+Before you move, take the time to measure your new house and your appliances to ensure a smooth move and avoid any unnecessary damage.

 When moving appliances, preparing your floors is crucial to prevent damage to your flooring.
 If not moved carefully, large, bulky appliances like refrigerators, washers, and dryers can quickly damage, scuff, or dent your floors.
 Repairing these damages can be costly, so it's preferable to avoid them altogether than to have to deal with them after the relocation.